Our Physical Therapy Services

 Whether you’ve recently been injured or you’ve been in pain for years, our physical therapy services in Austin can very likely help … even if you’ve tried other forms of treatment.
 A number of things set us apart from most physical therapy clinics and treatment approaches: Full-hour sessions of one-on-one care with an expert physical therapist, highly effective hands-on Manual Therapy techniques, and a holistic approach to treating the entire person for a more complete and lasting return to the active life you desire.

 You won’t waste time laying on heat packs at our clinic, or doing exercises you could do on your own time.
 You won’t be handed off to techs or assistants, and you won’t receive treatment from someone treating other patients at the same time.
 Your care will never be influenced by what an insurance company will pay for, and we will never tell you to “just rest and take the pain meds your doctor gave you.”
-At Carter Physiotherapy, you get the full attention of your nationally accredited and certified Manual Physical Therapist, focused on one thing: getting you back to the activities and lifestyle you deserve, without pain or limitations.
+At Carter Physiotherapy, you get the full attention of your nationally accredited and certified Manual Physical Therapist in Austin, focused on one thing: getting you back to the activities and lifestyle you deserve, without pain or limitations.

 How do we reach that goal so consistently?
 Scroll down to see the variety of services we use to do so.